Pioneer/Premier Aces

 gave dancers and fans great entertainment, they played their last date

 at the Oranmore Carnival, Co.
 Galway in 1969.
-The band did come
+There was a major

 However, in 1972, several